opencog/atomspace/opencog/sheaf/README.md

 In this case, it is common to visualize sections as pieces of paper, stacked one on top another, aligned so that the germs are always above one-another.
-This stacking is refered to as a "stalk".
+This stacking is referred to as a "stalk".
 Alternately, the stalk can be visualized as a fir-tree or pine-tree, where annual growths define the trunk, and then branches shoot off to the side, on level planes or "etales".
 A single section is then just that etale, that plane